parse-community/docs/_includes/js/users.md

 *   Also you need to remember that this works only in browser.

-With this your record in the Local Storage looks like a random string and only can be read from `Parse.User.current()` You can check if this feature is anable with the function `Parse.isEncryptedUserEnabled()`
+With this your record in the Local Storage looks like a random string and only can be read from `Parse.User.current()` You can check if this feature is enabled with the function `Parse.isEncryptedUserEnabled()`.

 ## Security For Other Objects